Mary Pryse

 M, #47366, b. circa 1463, d.
 28 June 1497

-Sir James Tuchet, 7th Lord Audley (of Heleigh) was born circa 1463.1 He was the son of John Tuchet, 6th Lord Audley (of Heleigh) and Anne Echingham.1 He married, firstly, Margaret Dayrell, daughter of Sir Richard Darrell and Margaret Beaufort, before 1483.1 He married, secondly, Joan Bourchier, daughter of Fulk Bourchier, 10th Lord FitzWarin and Elizabeth Dinham, before 1488.1 He died on 28 June 1497 at Tower Hill, The City, London, England, beheaded.1 He was buried at Black Friars, London, England.1
+James Tuchet, 7th Lord Audley (of Heleigh) was born circa 1463.1 He was the son of John Tuchet, 6th Lord Audley (of Heleigh) and Anne Echingham.1 He married Margaret Dayrell, daughter of Sir Richard Darrell and Margaret Beaufort, before 1483.1 He married Joan Bourchier, daughter of Fulk Bourchier, 10th Lord FitzWarin and Elizabeth Dinham, before 1488.1 He died on 28 June 1497 at Tower Hill, The City, London, EnglandG, beheaded.1 He was buried at Black Friars, London, EnglandG.1

-He was invested as a Knight Bachelor on 18 April 1475.1 He succeeded to the title of 7th Lord Audley, of Heleigh [E., 1313] on 26 September 1490, by writ.1 On 24 June 1497 he was captured, after having joined the Cornish insurrection.1 On 28 June 1497 he was attainted.1 He has an extensive biographical entry in the Dictionary of National Biography.2
+He was appointed Knight Bachelor on 18 April 1475.1 He succeeded as the 7th Lord Audley, of Heleigh [E., 1313] on 26 September 1490.1 On 24 June 1497 he was captured, after having joined the Cornish insurrection.1 On 28 June 1497 he was attainted.1 He has an extensive biographical entry in the Dictionary of National Biography.2

-Child of Sir James Tuchet, 7th Lord Audley (of Heleigh) and Margaret Dayrell
+Child of James Tuchet, 7th Lord Audley (of Heleigh) and Margaret Dayrell

-Child of Sir James Tuchet, 7th Lord Audley (of Heleigh) and Joan Bourchier
+Child of James Tuchet, 7th Lord Audley (of Heleigh) and Joan Bourchier

 Citations